firogh/notes/philosophy/philosophy.md

 * Reading kernel book is looking the output of others's minds.
 It's something like 'flash across'.
 So it's fake of objectivity.
 That's why I read kernel book.
 Reading is ok because of we are	Tabula rasa.
 Know how to solve every problem that has been solved. -- Feynman Nothing new under the sun.
-小美好, take the programs, modify them and enhance them.  -- Stevens Cthulhu, unkonw world, hard to measure, unfalsifiable, unreality, unfathomable, Indeterminacy, unmeasurable, imponderable,indefinite, Repeat, irregularity, complexity
+小美好, [take the programs, modify them and enhance them.][4]  -- Stevens Cthulhu, unkonw world, hard to measure, unfalsifiable, unreality, unfathomable, Indeterminacy, unmeasurable, imponderable,indefinite, Repeat, irregularity, complexity
 There is nothing permanent except change. ――Heraclitus